iden3/circom_old/README.md

 Then we define the inputs and the outputs.
 We see that we can work with arrays.
 The program allows multidimension arrays for signals and variables.

 Then we need to assign the values to the different signals.
-In this case, we assign the value without the constrain by using the shift and & operators:
+In this case, we assign the value without the constraint by using the shift and & operators:
 `out[i] <-- (in >> i) & 1;`

-But we need to define also the constrains.
-In this case there is a big constrain of the form:
+But we need to define also the constraints.
+In this case there is a big constraint of the form:

 ```
 in === out[0]*2**0  + out[1]*2**1 + out[2]*2**2  ....